-Ivory Soap Experiment Sensory Play
+Ivory Soap Experiment

 What’s even better is the texture which isn’t messy!
 I wasn’t sure what it was going to feel like and many messy textures turn off my son’s interest.
-This as flaky and stiff, so we could break off chunks.
+This is flaky and stiff so we could break off chunks.
 I supplied him with spoons and cups and then thought a plastic knife would be a great idea!
 So did he!
 He spent a great deal of time sawing little pieces until there were just flakes left!